 Here are some important things to know in order to ensure you have the best possible experience with your Florence Duomo tour:

 - the itinerary is indicative and can be changed in case some monument is inaccessible for restoration;

 - the times of access to the monuments are subject to changes in time due to extraordinary events.
 The timetable is guaranteed weekly.
 Your guide will check the timetable one week before the tour and will communicate any variation;

 - Duomo skip-the-line tickets do not exist, and whoever tells you otherwise is lying.
-That said: there are no lines at the Baptistery; there are lines at the Duomo, but guides with up to 5 people (or with groups that do have headsets) have a privileged access; the Opera del Duomo Museum opened in November 2015 after restoration, and we can presume that there will be lines in 2016.
-There are lines to climb Giotto’s Bell Tower and Brunelleschi’s Dome, but those are not included in the tour (although you can do it on your own after the tour is over.
+That said: there are no lines at the Baptistery; there are lines at the Duomo, that cannot be skipped because there’s no ticket to pay to visit the church; there are no lines at the Opera del Duomo Museum.
+There are lines to climb Giotto’s Bell Tower and Brunelleschi’s Dome, but those are not included in the tour, although you can do them on your own after the tour is over.
 We can reserve your entrance at Brunelleschi’s Dome and/or Giotto’s Bell Tower for free.